Tomé

 Tomé (/es/) is a port city and commune in the Biobío Region of Chile.
 It is bordered by Coelemu to the north, Ránquil and Florida to the east, Penco to the south, and the Pacific Ocean to the west.
 The local economy is based mainly on textile manufacturing and fishing industry.

 History

 27 February 2010 quake

 The 8.8 magnitude 27 February 2010 earthquake greatly affected Tome, Constitucion, Concepcion, Talcahuano.

 Demographics

 According to the 2002 census of the National Statistics Institute, Tomé spans an area of 494.5 sqkm and has 52,440 inhabitants (25,263 men and 27,177 women).
 Of these, 45,959 (87.6%) lived in urban areas and 6,481 (12.4%) in rural areas.
 The population grew by 6.4% (3,156 persons) between the 1992 and 2002 censuses.

 The commune includes the localities of Rafael, Menque, Cocholgüe, Punta de Parra and Dichato.

+Administration

+As a commune, Tomé is a third-level administrative division of Chile, administered by a municipal council headed by a mayor, elected every four years.
+The 2024-2028 mayor is Ítalo Cáceres (Independent), while the municipal councillors are: